sqldelight/sqldelight/README.md

 apply plugin: 'com.squareup.sqldelight'
 ```

-You can declare databases explicitely in gradle for tighter control of the generated schema:
+You can declare databases explicitly in gradle for tighter control of the generated schema:

 ```groovy
 sqldelight {